Deployment Guide

 Configure Build Settings:

-In Vercel project settings → Environment Variables, add:
+In Vercel project settings → Environment Variables, add the required variables:

 - Click "Deploy"